ekjohnsonphd/breast_cancer_income_loss/README.md

 ## Data

 This repository does not contain input data due to privacy restrictions.
 All analysis is based on Danish register data accessed through secure servers.
+More information on accessing
+Danish register data for research (given affiliation with a Danish research institution) can be found at https://www.dst.dk/da/TilSalg/data-til-forskning.
-Output data from 01_write_cate_tables.R is included in the `data`folder.
+Output data from `03_writing_results/01_write_cate_tables.R` and `02_analysis/did.R` is included in the `data` folder.

 ---

+## System requirements
+R version 4.4.3
+Required packages: arrow_16.1.0, lubridate_1.9.3, forcats_1.0.0, stringr_1.5.1, dplyr_1.1.4, purrr_1.0.2, readr_2.1.5, tidyr_1.3.1, tibble_3.2.1, ggplot2_3.5.1,
+tidyverse_2.0.0, data.table_1.15.4, MatchIt_4.7.1, cowplot_1.1.3

+---

 ## Contact and further info
 For questions or collaboration, please contact Emily K. Johnson at [ejohnson@health.sdu.dk].
 All code in this repository was written by me.
-AI chatbots were used to help with linting, code review, and adding comments to the code.
+AI chatbots were used to help with linting, code review, and improving comments to the code but they did not modify code directly.